Breast Center

 Diagnoses

 What happens after a lump is found in the breast?
-What are the next steps if an examination reveals something conspicuous?
-Women suspected of having breast cancer want to get clarity about their situation as quickly as possible.
-The Breast Center team helps patients and is there for them at every stage.
+What are the next steps if something abnormal is found during an examination?
+Women suspected of having breast cancer want to have clarity about their situation as quickly as possible.
+The team at the Breast Center helps patients and is there for them at every stage.

-The early detection of breast cancer increases the chances of recovery, allows for a gentler treatment and thus increases the quality of life.
-This is why the Breast Center at the University Hospital Basel participates in the mammogram screening program of the Canton of Basel-City.
+Early detection of breast cancer increases the chances of recovery, enables gentler treatment and thus improves quality of life.
+This is why the Breast Center of the University Hospital Basel participates in the mammography screening program of the Canton of Basel City.

-As part of the program, women aged 50 and over are invited to an early detection screening every two years.
+As part of the program, women aged 50 and over are invited to a screening examination every two years.
 Participation in the program is voluntary.

-A mammogram device with the latest digital technology, which reduces radiation, is available at the University Hospital Basel for the examination.
-Thanks to the special imaging technique, even small tumors are visible long before they become recognizable by palpation or from other symptoms.
+A mammography machine with the latest digital technology is available for the examination at the University Hospital Basel, which works in a radiation-saving manner.
+Thanks to the special image, even small tumors become visible long before they can be detected by palpation or other symptoms.

 The screening program is subject to high quality standards, which are continuously reviewed and further developed.
-The mammograms are performed by specially trained specialists and evaluated by experienced radiologists.
+The mammograms are taken by specially trained specialists and evaluated by experienced radiologists.

 Registration